Finite-temperature Yang-Mills theories with the density of states method: towards the continuum limit: Field theory formulation of the LLR algorithm

 The expectation value of a generic operator, $O[A]$, that depends on the gauge fields, is

 This expression implicitly defines a probability density in the space of the fields, $ {\rm d}P_\beta[A]$, taking the form

 In the presence of a first-order transition, this probability density may show multiple, inequivalent stationary points, corresponding to coexisting phases.
-On the lattice, importance-sampling (Markov chain) algorithms have exponentially suppressed updates transition rate between regions near different local maxima of the probability distribution.
+On the lattice, importance-sampling (Markov chain) algorithms have exponentially suppressed transition rates in Monte-Carlo time between regions near different local maxima of the probability distribution.
 The resulting freezing of the updates near one of the local maxima introduces the aforementioned violations of ergodicity and detailed balance (hysteresis).
 Ultimately, the resulting critical slowing down~\cite{Berg:1991cf} makes it unfeasible to overcome the problem with realistic amounts of computational resources.

 The approach based upon the density of states, $\rho(E)$, is designed to overcome these challenges.
 One constrains the action, $S[A]$, to match the energy, $S[A]=E$:

 and then rewrites the ensemble average of any operator that is only a function of the action $O(E=S[A])$ as\footnote{This approach can be generalized to other observables, such as the Polyakov loop, in which case additional information may be required---see, e.g., the discussion in Ref.~\cite{Langfeld:2015fua}.}